IamTheCarl/ros_assistant/README.md

-# ROS Assistant
+# Nix Home

-ROS Assistant is system to declaratively develop robots and control them through home automation systems.
+Nix Home is an ecosystem built to declaratively develop robots and other appliances that integrate with [Home Assistant](https://www.home-assistant.io/).

 This project is currently a long term experiment.
 While promising, it is far from stabilized and may later be broken up into smaller projects.